Wang Jingwei regime: State ideology

-Since Japan was aligned with Germany, Italy, and other European Axis countries, the Nanjing Government's propaganda did not portray the conflict as a war against all white people and focused on the U.S. and Britain in particular.
+Since Japan was aligned with Germany, Italy, and other European Axis countries, the RNG's propaganda did not portray the conflict as a war against all white people and focused on the U.S. and Britain in particular.
 Their newspapers like Republican Daily praised the German people as a great race for their technological and organizational advancements and glorified the Nazi regime for supposedly transforming Germany into a great power over the past decade.
-The publications of the Nanjing Government also agreed with the anti-Jewish views held by Nazi Germany, with Wang Jingwei and other officials seeing Jews as dominating the American government and being conspirators with the Anglo-American powers to control the world.
+The publications of the RNG also agreed with the anti-Jewish views held by Nazi Germany, with Wang Jingwei and other officials seeing Jews as dominating the American government and being conspirators with the Anglo-American powers to control the world.

 The government also took measures to ban the spread of Anglo-American culture and lifestyle among Chinese people in its territory and promoted traditional Confucian culture.
 Generally it considered Eastern spiritual culture to be superior to the Western culture of materialism, individualism, and liberalism.
 Christian missionary schools and missionary activities were banned, the study of English language in schools was reduced, and the usage of English in the postal and customs system was gradually reduced as well.
 Vice minister of education Tai Yingfu called for a campaign against the Anglo-American nations in education.
 Zhou Huaren, vice minister of propaganda, blamed Chinese students that studied in the West for spreading Western values among the population and disparaging traditional Chinese culture.
 Wang Jingwei blamed communism, anarchism, and internationalism (which Wang considered Anglo-American thinking) for making other peoples despise their own culture and embracing the Anglo-American culture.
 He believed it was necessary to promote Confucianism to oppose Anglo-American "cultural aggression."
 At the same time, Zhou Huaren and others also thought that it was necessary to adopt Western scientific advancements while combining them with traditional Eastern culture to develop themselves, as he said Japan did in the Meiji Restoration, seeing that as a model for others to follow.

 In addition to its pan-Asianism, nationalism was part of the regime ideology.